A guide to holidays in Windermere

 Many people visit the Lake not only to behold its spectacular beauty, but also to visit the charming and quintessentially English towns and villages found around its shores.
 On the eastern edge, you will find the twin towns of Windermere and Bowness-on-Windermere, with a wide choice of shops and restaurants as well as attractions including the Beatrix Potter Experience and the headquarters of popular kitchenware brand Lakeland.
 Meanwhile, on the western side, you will find some quieter villages as well as many National Trust-owned properties.
 In Hawkshead and Near and Far Sawrey, you can learn more about the life and works of Beatrix Potter, who lived in both places, while Wray Castle is a stunning country house with striking architecture and gorgeous grounds to explore.

 If you’ve been inspired to base your next holiday in the Lake District near the picturesque shores of Lake Windermere, take a look at our full collection of Lake Windermere holiday cottages and accommodation on this page.
-We have a variety of self-catering accommodation amongst our places to stay, with everything from luxury lodges to log cabins with hot tubs to rent.
+We have a variety of Windermere self-catering accommodation amongst our places to stay, with everything from luxury cottages, holiday lodges and log cabins with hot tubs to luxury self-catering apartments to rent.
 Whether you’re looking for just a short break over the weekend or a longer getaway, you’ll find the perfect holiday in Windermere.
+Check out our pet-friendly range too!